irshadvaza/irshadvaza.tech/learning-guides/azure-databricks/05-Databricks-Core-Concepts.md

 📌 Think Like This:

 DBFS → Azure Data Lake / Blob Storage
 📌 Example Path:

 dbfs:/mnt/sales/raw_data.csv

-📌 Looks like a file system, but data is in cloud.
+Looks like a file system, but data is actually in the cloud.

 7️⃣ Database (Logical Container)
 🗄 What is a Database in Databricks?
 A database is a logical container that organizes tables.